Identity & Access Management (IAM) in the Banking Industry

 4.1 Role-Based Access Control (RBAC)

-Assign Permissions Based on Job Roles: Assigning access permissions to users based on their specific job roles and responsibilities.
-This ensures that individuals have the necessary access to perform their duties while minimizing unnecessary privileges, contributing to the principle of least privilege.
+• Assign Permissions Based on Job Roles: Assign access permissions to users based on their specific job roles and responsibilities, ensuring necessary access while minimizing unnecessary privileges.

-Regularly Review and Update Role Assignments: Conducting periodic reviews of role assignments to ensure they align with the current organizational structure and job responsibilities.
-Regular updates to role assignments help maintain the accuracy and relevance of access permissions, adapting to changes in personnel or job roles over time.
+• Regularly Review and Update Role Assignments: Conduct periodic reviews of role assignments to ensure alignment with current organizational structure and job responsibilities.

-Grant Users the Minimum Access Necessary for Their Roles: Providing users with the least amount of access required to perform their job functions.
-This principle, known as the principle of least privilege, reduces the risk of unauthorized access and potential security breaches by limiting user permissions to the essential tasks for their roles.
+• Grant Users the Minimum Access Necessary for Their Roles: Provide users with the least amount of access required to perform their job functions, reducing the risk of unauthorized access and potential security breaches.

 4.3 Segregation of Duties (SoD)

-Prevent Conflicts of Interest by Segregating Critical Tasks: Ensuring that critical tasks, especially those involving sensitive or confidential information, are segregated among different individuals or roles.
-This segregation helps prevent conflicts of interest and reduces the risk of malicious activities by requiring collaboration for certain sensitive operations.
+• Prevent Conflicts of Interest by Segregating Critical Tasks: Ensure that critical tasks are segregated among different individuals or roles, preventing conflicts of interest and reducing the risk of malicious activities.

 5. Access Request and Approval Process